danvergara/dblab/CONTRIBUTING.md

 Then, you'll have 2 containers up and running in your system for every kind of database supported by dblab.

-Run dblab openning a connection with the postgres container.
+Run dblab opening a connection with the postgres container.

 ```bash
 make run
 ```

-You can do the same with the mysql container by runnning:
+You can do the same with the mysql container by running:

 ```bash
 make run-mysql